oobii/EmojiDictEditAndAdd/README.md

 ```

-Right Bar Button Item (for adding new Emoji) was added in the Storyboard and a segue back to the EmojiTableViewController was created
+Right Bar Button Item (for adding new Emoji) was added in the Storyboard and a segue to the AddCellViewController was created

 ![adding add button](https://github.com/oobii/EmojiDictEditAndAdd/blob/EditAndAdd/addButton.png)